zhimin-z/EvalEng/support_degree/stage 6/RLBench.md

-# RLBench - Stage 6 (COMMUNICATE) Evaluation
+# RLBench - Stage 6 (SHIP) Evaluation

 ## Summary
 RLBench is a robot learning benchmark and simulation environment, not an evaluation framework.
 It focuses on providing robotic manipulation tasks for training RL/IL agents, not on evaluating models with result packaging, versioning, or distribution features.
-As such, it lacks almost all Stage 6 COMMUNICATE capabilities that would be expected in an evaluation framework.
+As such, it lacks almost all Stage 6 SHIP capabilities that would be expected in an evaluation framework.

 ## Feature Ratings